Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Conclusion

 \section{Conclusion}

-In this paper, we conduct a comprehensive review of the visual parameter-efficient fine-tuning domain by offering an in-depth analysis of existing methods, datasets, and applications.
-We conclude with a detailed comparison of these methods and identify several potential research challenges in the field.
-Our goal is for this survey to serve as a valuable resource for researchers interested in parameter-efficient fine-tuning, providing insights that could inspire further advancements.
+In this paper, we present a comprehensive review of the visual PEFT domain, providing an in-depth analysis of existing methods, datasets, and applications.
+We conclude with a thorough comparison of these methods and highlight several key research challenges within the field.
+Furthermore, we introduce a unified and challenging PEFT benchmark for CV tasks, designed to enable fair and consistent evaluations.
+The objective of this survey and benchmark is to serve as a valuable resource for researchers in PEFT, providing insights that may inspire future advancements in the field.